-Armed with Google Earth and astronomical information from the 17ty century, they traveled to Delft and studied the exact location that the painting was created.
+Armed with Google Earth and astronomical information from the 17ty century, they traveled to Delft and studied the exact location where the painting was created.

 They found out that the only astronomical possibility of the lighting, in combination with the leaves on the trees, was September 3, 1659 (or an earlier year).

-They also discovered that the time on the hand of a clock of one of the buildings in the painting suggests a time near 8 a.m in the morning, which is consistent with what historians have always assumed.
+They also discovered that the time on the hand of a clock of one of the buildings in the painting suggests a time near 8 a.m, which is consistent with what historians have always assumed.

 This pretty much solves the mystery!